conechmuadong/generalize_max_median_filter/README.md

 To run the evaluation on the Set12 dataset, please run `python3 eval_set12.py`.
 The results will be stored in the `results` folder.

 #### Theoretical basis
-The generalized max/median filter is described by following algorithm:
+The generalized max/median filter is described by the following algorithm:

 - $x(. , . )$ is a two-dimensional sequence of an image with $x(i,j)$ is the $(i,j)^{th}$
 pixel.